ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 --- abstract

 The use of the OAuth 2.0 framework in container orchestration systems poses challenges, particularly in managing credentials such as client_id and client_secret, which can be complex and prone to errors.
-To address this, the industry has shifted toward to a federation-based approach where credentials of the underlying workload platform are used as assertions towards an OAuth authorization server, leveraging the Assertion Framework for OAuth 2.0 Client Authentication {{RFC7521}}, specifically {{RFC7523}}.
+To address this, the industry has shifted towards a federation-based approach where credentials of the underlying workload platform are used as assertions towards an OAuth authorization server, leveraging the Assertion Framework for OAuth 2.0 Client Authentication {{RFC7521}}, specifically {{RFC7523}}.

 This specification describes a meta flow in {{overview}}, gives security recommendations in {{recommendations}} and outlines concrete patterns in {{patterns}}.